Mohammad-Maniruzzaman/engineering-ops-playbook/README.md

 - **Faster onboarding**: less tribal knowledge, fewer repeated questions
 - **Safer tool adoption (including GenAI)**: pilots with guardrails and measurable success criteria

-### Scope and boundaries
-This playbook focuses on a small set of mechanisms that drive execution clarity (tracking, planning cadence, docs/onboarding, comms hygiene, and tool pilots).
-The intent is to reduce execution overhead while improving truth and decision velocity.
-The mechanisms here are intentionally minimal: enough structure to scale, not enough to slow teams down.

 ## What this playbook improves
 - Jira workflows/fields vary across teams → dashboards become unreliable
 - Planning cycles create churn/logistics overhead instead of clarity